githedgehog/dataplane/README.md

 just cargo build --profile=release
 ```

-at which point the executables will be in `target/x86_64-unknown-linux-gnu/release/scratch` and `target/x86_64-unknown-linux-musl/release/scratch`.
+at which point the executables will be in `target/x86_64-unknown-linux-gnu/release/scratch`.

 ## Step 4.
 Run the tests (debug mode)